derekthatcher/ttt/README.md

 X goes first.

-Has a basic random AI, hit the little checkbox on the bottom right.
+Has a basic random computer player, hit the little checkbox on the bottom right.